dudarev/datavis/006-cities-rank-size-distribution.rst

    :alt: cumulative distribution of cities in dependence on population
    :align: center

 The linear dependence in a log-log plot is an indication of a `power law <http://en.wikipedia.org/wiki/Power_law>`__ dependence.
 At some population the distribution changes the slope.
 Below ``1,000,000`` inhabitants the slope is almost ``-1`` which indicates ``1/x`` dependence.
 Then it changes, and changes again at 7 million, and 10 million inhabitants.
-I would attribute changes at 1 and 10 million to psychology of regional and national governments that treat cities above and below this numbers differently.
+I would attribute changes at 1 and 10 million to psychology of regional and national governments that treat cities above and below these numbers differently.

 Typically, this dependence is plotted in the form of size (population) *vs.* rank.